jugshaurya/productive-weekday/README.md

 4. Plot the Result as race bar graph to see the most productive Week Day

-- [ ] Generate fake data (done using src/utils/gerateRandomData.js)
+- [x] Generate fake data (done using src/utils/gerateRandomData.js)
-- [ ] Plot Bar graph for one week first
+- [x] Plot Bar graph for one week first
+- [x] plot the bar graph for every week every `s` number of seconds
+- [ ] new weekly data will be containing the sum of counts of days from week-1 to week-z; where z is current week pltot number

 - generated a random dataset using utils/generateRandomData.js file check it out !!